benoit-pereira-da-silva/MovieModernizer/README.md

 # MovieModernizer

-A Objc Cocoa Framework that allows to use QTMovieModernizer in swift.
-Compliant with targets from macOS9 to macOS13.
-Apple has dropped the QTKit support in macOS11 so if you need to convert from legacy format you can use this framework.
+Apple has dropped the QTKit support in macOS11.
+So if you need to convert some movies from Quicktime legacy format you can use this framework.

+- **It is an Objc Cocoa Framework that allows to call in swift 2 to 4.*
+- **Compliant with targets from macOS9 to macOS1X** with no restriction.

 # Carthage Compatible